smukkejohan/RTIMULib/README.md

 It is essential to calibrate the magnetometer or else very poor fusion results will be obtained.
 For more about this, see http://wp.me/p4qcHg-b4.
 RTIMULibDemo (GUI) and RTIMULibCal (command line) can be used to do this.
 They both support magnetometer min/max, magnetometer ellipsoid fit and accelerometer min/max calibration.

+Also, if using a non-standard axis rotation (see http://wp.me/p4qcHg-cO), magnetometer calibration (and accelerometer calibration if that has been performed) MUST be run AFTER changing the axis rotation.

 ## Next Steps

 SyntroPiNav (an app for the Raspberry Pi) and SyntroNavView can be used as a convenient system to experiment with IMU chips, drivers and filters.
 SyntroPiNav runs on the Pi and transmits IMU data along with filter outputs over a LAN to SyntroNavView running on an Ubuntu PC.
 SyntroNavView also displays the data and provides a 3D graphics view of the calculated pose.